 Step 2: System boundaries and public API

-This stage is about defining how the outside world will interact with the system: which protocols and data formats are appropriate, where the service boundary sits, and what level of detail belongs in the public interface.
+This is where you decide how the outside world will interact with the system: which protocols and data formats are appropriate, where the service boundary sits, and what level of detail belongs in the public interface.
+Too detailed an API is hard to change later; too generic, and there is nothing to use.

 What you need to know